ntzwilly/hello-rails-react-backend/README.md

 # Hello-rails-react-backend

-In this project, I implement the backend Rails API to generate a random message from a prostgresql database table
+In this project, I implement the backend Rails API to generate a random message from a prostgresql database's table

 ## Link to the Front-end